icantrell/bluetooth_device_finder/README.md

 Project to make a phone finding phone app.

-This app finds different bluetooth devices using a cell phone with bluetooth capabilities.
+This app finds different bluetooth devices using a cell phone with bluetooth capabilities.<br>
 #issues

 -Uses LE bluetooth, which is not backwards compatible.
 Needs bluetooth classic(which doesn't seem support by existing nativescript plugins)